rdubois-crypto/FreshCryptoLib/solidity/README.md

 >make lint-write

-will fix any linting problem
+Fix linting problem

 ## Deploying

 >make deploy

-Will deploy the ecdsa_verify contract and verify it on chain.
+Deploy the ecdsa_verify contract and verify it on chain.
 You need to provide a private key and an etherscan API key to the makefile.

 ## Current Deployments